pnlbwh/TBSS/docs/TUTORIAL.md

 (6) If you get any X forwarding error while writing `summary.html` file containing screenshots of axial, lateral, and sagital views, omit that part with `--noHtml` flag.

+(7) If you re-run a study and provided that registration files exist, they will not be re-created.
+To re-create them, use `--force` flag or delete [transform/template](#ii-transformtemplate) directory manually.
+This bypassing would be useful for quick re-run after adjusting few parameters such as `args.SKEL_THRESH`.
+For adjustments to take effect, you should run FA TBSS first which will update the parameters in log directory from where they propagate to subsequent non FA TBSS (altogether or separate).

 # Reference